 Hall & Hall Engineers partnered with a local architecture firm for Kirkwood Community College’s new two-story 36,900-sf Washington County Regional Center.
 Located south of Iowa City, in Washington County, the regional center gives Kirkwood a permanent presence in the county.

 HHE’s skill with grading and engineering for the site were utilized because the new building is set on a knoll just northwest of the city of Washington, IA.
 Stormwater management, including manholes and intakes, were utilized on site, as well.

 The regional center provides 115 parking spaces with the ability for future expansion.

 Coe COllege: cedar rapids, IA

-An existing street with parallel parking had ROW vacated, was widened and redesigned allowing head-in parking, and an open field was regraded, raised, and paved with ecological permeable pavers.
-The pavers and an underground detention structure, provide an ecological parking surface that allows stormwater to pass through, and be stored, thereby reducing run-off and offsite stormwater impacts due to site development.
-A native landscape was installed to also reduce runoff and site maintenance, decreasing the economic impact to the client.
+The existing street, with parallel parking, had right-of-way vacated, was widened and redesigned allowing head-in parking, The open field was regraded, raised, and paved with permeable pavers.
+The pavers and an underground detention structure, reduce run-off and off-site stormwater impacts by allowing stormwater to pass through and be stored.
+Native vegetation was also installed to reduce runoff and site maintenance, decreasing the client’s lifecycle cost.
 In the end, overall parking was increased on campus, even with parking losses due to the new Eby Fieldhouse construction.